Lemnos: Geography

+Lemnos is located in the Aegean Sea, halfway between Mount Athos in northeastern mainland Greece and the western coast of Turkey.

-Lemnos is primarily a flat island, but the western region, particularly the northwest, is rocky and mountainous.
+It is primarily a flat island, but the western region, particularly the northwest, is rocky and mountainous.
 At 430 meters above sea level, Mount Skopia is the highest point.
 The chief towns are Myrina, on the western coast, and Moudros on the eastern shore of a large bay in the middle of the island.
 Myrina (also called Kastro, meaning "castle") possesses a good harbour.
 It is the seat of all trade carried on with the mainland.

 Lemnos also has a 7-hectare desert, the Pachies Ammoudies of Lemnos.

 Climate

 The climate in Lemnos is mainly Mediterranean (Csa).
 Winters are generally mild, but with occasional snowfall.
 Strong winds are a feature of the island, especially in August and during the winter, with a maximum average wind speed of 20.7 km/h in February, hence its nickname "the wind-ridden one" (in Greek, Ανεμόεσσα).
 The temperature is typically 2 to 5 degrees Celsius less than in Athens, especially in summertime.